sapondanaisriwan/AdashimaaTube/README.md

 </div>

 ## Features
-This is why you should consider using Youtube Old Layout! 🥶
+This is why you should consider using AdashimaaTube! 🥶
 - Customize Number Of Videos Per Row on Homepage
 - Reverted to the old video container.
 - Removal of rounded edges on video thumbnails and the UI.